soverenio/docs/docs/administration/configuring-sensor.md

 After labeling, you have two options for directing the deployment of components: using `nodeSelector` or `affinity`.

-#### `nodeSelector`

-!!! info "For more information, consult the Kubernetes documentation on `nodeSelector` [here](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector)."

-In your `values.yaml` file, specify the following for each component you wish to bind to designated nodes:
+To use [`nodeSelector`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector), specify the following for each component you wish to bind to designated nodes:

 ```yaml
 nodeSelector:
   nodepool: soveren
 ```

-#### `affinity`

-!!! info "For more information, consult the Kubernetes documentation on `affinity` [here](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity)."

-In your `values.yaml` file, specify the following for each component you wish to bind to designated nodes:
+To use [`affinity`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity), specify the following:

 ```yaml
 affinity: